FAQ

 Is this Guitar built from scratch or from a kit?

-While building from a kit can be fun, and the novice can certainly learn a lot from a kit, it is more like an assembly job, and the student misses out on key practices and techniques.
+While building from a kit can be fun, and the novice can certainly learn a lot from a kit, the student misses out on key practices and techniques.
 This is why I set up the course as a “from scratch” build.

-While there is nothing wrong with building from a kit, it is simply not something that I do with my students.
+Pre-fab necks with pre-cut neck joints is simply not something that I do with my students.
 There are certainly other courses available out there that are more akin to a kit build, if that is what you’re looking for.
+In fact, most guitar building courses are conducted this way.

 What woods are used in the course?